Donearm/Cooking-Recipes/pizza_making.md

 ### Baking

 Use a gas-fired pizza oven as the Roccbox.
 Floor temperature 450C in the back and 420C in the middle.

+## Recipe from hendricius

+From the [Sourdough Framework book](https://github.com/hendricius/the-sourdough-framework), the whole recipe is contained in its own [Github repo](https://github.com/hendricius/pizza-dough).

+An useful companion to it is the [pizza-calculator](https://pizza-calculator.the-bread-code.io/), to have the exact water to flour ratio for the desired number of pizzas.